testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 In this exercise, you will create multiple machine learning models.
 You will learn how to consume these models in your notebook.
 You will also deploy a model as a web service to Azure Container Instances and consume the service.

-### Task 1: Training, consuming, and deploying models
+### Task 1: Create a SQL Datastore and source Dataset

 1. Open the lab resource group, locate and open the **amlworkspace{{suffix}}** Machine Learning resource.